Vijayanagara Empire: Governance

 The rulers of the Vijayanagara Empire maintained the administrative methods developed by their predecessors, the Hoysala, Kakatiya and Pandya kingdoms.
 (Note: K.M.
 Panikkar in Kamath 2001) The emperor, ministry, territory, fort, treasury, military, and ally formed the seven critical elements that influenced every aspect of governance.
 (Note: Svamin, Amatya, Janapada, Durga, Kosa, Daiufa, Mitra respectively.)
 The emperor was the ultimate authority, assisted by a cabinet of ministers (Pradhana) headed by the prime minister (Mahapradhana).
 Other important titles recorded were the chief secretary (Karyakartha or Rayaswami) and the imperial officers (Adhikari).
 All high-ranking ministers and officers were required to have military training.
 (Note: From the notes of Persian Abdur Razzak and research by B.A.
 Saletore in Kamath 2001) A secretariat near the emperor's palace employed scribes and officers to maintain records made official by using a wax seal imprinted with the ring of the monarch.
 (Note: From the notes of Nuniz in Kamath 2001) At the lower administrative levels, wealthy feudal landlords (Gowdas) supervised accountants (Karanikas or Karnam) and guards (Kavalu).
 The palace administration was divided into 72 departments (Niyogas), each having several female attendants chosen for their youth and beauty (some imported or captured in victorious battles) who were trained to handle minor administrative matters and to serve men of nobility as courtesans or concubines.

-The empire was divided into five main provinces (Rajya), each under a commander (Dandanayaka or Dandanatha) and headed by a governor, often from the royal family, who used the native language for administrative purposes.
-(Note: From the notes of Duarte Barbosa in Kamath 2001.
+The empire was mentioned to be divided into main provinces (Rajya), each under a commander (Dandanayaka or Dandanatha) and headed by a governor, often from the royal family, who used the native language for administrative purposes.
+(Note: From the notes of Duarte Barbosa in Kamath 2001, the Vijayanagara empire had 5 provinces.
 However, the empire may have had nine provinces (T. V. Mahalingam in Kamath 2001)) A Rajya was divided into regions (Vishaya, Vente or Kottam) and further divided into counties (Sime or Nadu), themselves subdivided into municipalities (Kampana or Sthala).
 Hereditary families ruled their respective territories and paid tribute to the empire, while some areas, such as Keladi and Madurai, came under the direct supervision of a commander.

+The main provinces (Rājya) in the latter half of the 14th century were the following: